All Episodes

 You know, salt gets vilified.

-Um so um and if you were so dehydrated that you landed in the emergency room, the first thing they would give you is a saline IV.
+And if you were so dehydrated that you landed in the emergency room, the first thing they would give you is a saline IV.

-So we've we vilified salt in a way that um you know is sad but mineral salts give our bodies the minerals that we need for billions of transactions, and so they're easy, they're inexpensive.
+But mineral salts give our bodies the minerals that we need for billions of transactions.

-Your listeners buy a bag of this salt for about fifteen bucks, it'll last them five years.
+Your listeners can buy a bag of this salt for about 15 bucks.

-And then if you really want to go next level, I would start adding um hydrogen water to your routine.
+And then if you really want to go next level, I would start adding hydrogen water to your routine.

-You can get these hydrogen water tablets that you drop in your water in the morning, and you drink back, and that is one of the best anti-inflammatory agents you can put in the human body.
+You can get these hydrogen water tablets that you drop in your water in the morning and you drink back.

 I'll tell you which hydrogen tablets that I use, which sea salt that I use.